Cleveland Heights, Ohio: Government

 Cleveland Heights is reliably Democratic.
-Six of the seven current members of Council are Democrats.

 In the 2008 presidential election, Barack Obama defeated John McCain 84.2%-15.0% while winning the state, while in the 2004 presidential election, John Kerry defeated George W. Bush 80.8%-18.8% in the city but was unable to win the state.
 In 2012, every precinct in the city was carried by Barack Obama.
+Even in 2016 and 2020, as Ohio as a whole became more Republican, Cleveland Heights voted strongly Democratic; Hillary Clinton defeated Donald Trump 83.9%-11.4% and Joe Biden defeated Donald Trump 85.1%-13.1%.

 Cleveland Heights is in Ohio's 11th congressional district, which is represented by Congresswoman Shontel Brown.
 Ohio's 11th congressional district was formerly represented by U.S. Secretary of Housing and Urban Development Marcia Fudge.

 In 2003, Cleveland Heights voters approved a referendum to establish Ohio's first domestic partnership registry.

 Education

 Public education in the city of Cleveland Heights is provided by two school districts.
-Most of the city is served by the Cleveland Heights-University Heights City School District, while a small portion located on the northwest side of the city lies within the East Cleveland City School District.
+Most of the city is served by the Cleveland Heights–University Heights City School District, which includes six elementary schools within city limits, as well as two middle schools and Cleveland Heights High School.
+A small portion located on the northwest side of the city lies within the East Cleveland City School District.

-Several private schools are located within the city, including Beaumont School, Lutheran High School East, Horizon Montessori, Ruffing Montessori, Hebrew Academy of Cleveland, Saint Ann School, Mosdos Ohr Hatorah, and Yeshiva of Cleveland.
+Several private schools are located within the city, including Beaumont School, Lutheran High School East, Horizon Montessori, Ruffing Montessori, Hebrew Academy of Cleveland, Communion of Saints School, Mosdos Ohr Hatorah, and Yeshiva of Cleveland.

+Transportation

+The Greater Cleveland Regional Transit Authority provides bus service in the city.